gilesknap/gphotos-sync/docs/tutorials/installation.rst

 browser can find authentication service.

 Note that the authentication flow uses a redirect url that sends authentication token back to the process.
-The default redirect is localhost:8080 you can adjust these with ``--host <HOSTNAME> --port<PORT_NUMBER>``.
-At present the flow only accepts localhost for host so I'm not sure what the option is for.
+The default redirect is localhost:8080 and you can adjust the port with ``--port<PORT_NUMBER>``.
+The flow only accepts localhost for security reasons so the first run must always be done on a machine with a browser.

 Note that if you are running on a NAS or other headless server you will first need to run locally so that you can do initial login flow with a browser.